jason-neal/cloud_dev_code_test/README.md

 #### Explain why the startup_check.py file exists and what it does

 #### Explain what the entrypoint.sh file does
+entrypoint.sh is the script that is run when `docker run local/cloud_test` is excecuted.
+If extra parameters are passed after the repo name i.e. `docker run local/cloud_test param1 param2`.
+The entrypoint.sh script is called with these as `entrypoint.sh param1 param2`.

+entrypoint.sh checks the values of the parameter flags.
+If the `--django-manage` or `--manage-shell` flags are used thye allow for configuring the django settings through djangos `manage.py`.

+If `--start-service` or `--hot-reload` flags are given then the `startup_check.py` script is run.
+If the checks succeeds without failure then gunicorn is started (with auto-reloading for the --hot-reload flag.)

+This allows for different configurations easily from the `docker run` command.

 ## Testing and evaluation